 Sensibility

 The argument for Catholicism is ultimately very simple: it’s that nothing else makes sense.
-Instead of making this a 30-page argument, I will just hyperlink the relevant support from the other pages on my website.
+Of course, breaking down the untenability of “everything else” would take a while, but fortunately, I’ve already done that work in the preceding articles on this site.
+So, instead of making this a 30-page argument, I will just summarize and hyperlink the relevant support pages claim-by-claim.

-I want to reiterate that every single religion listed thus far lacks one feature: final authority.
+I want to be clear that every single religion listed thus far lacks one critical feature: final authority.
 Paganism is inherently eclectic.
 Islam, Judaism, and Protestantism are all based on books, and books can be read multiple ways.
-Orthodox autonomy cannot coexist with ultimate authority.
+Orthodox episcopal autonomy cannot coexist with ultimate authority.
 These faiths are sports without referees.
 A Norse pagan cannot objectively call a Celtic pagan’s worship right or wrong, nor a conservative Jew a reform Jew, nor a Baptist a Calvinist, nor a Patriarch another Patriarch.
 If these are our only options, no one can ever be sure whether one is following God or just following his own desires and calling them God; the entire enterprise of religion is defenseless against rule-bending and rationalization, and is, thus, as worthless and aimless as a sport without a referee.

 Well, would be.
 Luckily, one religion does indeed have a referee.
 He wears a little white hat.